jameshughes89/cs102/src/site/outline/outline.rst

 Class Times
 ===========

-* Asynchronous --- Content is to be covered independently while following the schedule
+* Asynchronous --- Content is to be covered independently while following the :ref:`schedule <label-outline-schedule>`

 Lab
 ====

-* Asynchronous --- Content is to be covered independently while following the schedule
+* Asynchronous --- Content is to be covered independently while following the :ref:`schedule <label-outline-schedule>`